 Online English Teaching while Travelling – Is it worth it?

 The short answer is most definitely!
 Typically, there would be pros & cons to a decision, but we can’t think of any cons!
-If you are a flexible, outgoing and adaptable character willing to put in a little extra work, then consider no more – the world is waiting for you!
+If you are a flexible, outgoing and adaptable character willing to put in a little extra work, then consider no more!
 This will be an experience of a lifetime for anyone who decides to follow this endeavour.

 P.S.
 The TEFL Institute helps with job assistance for all of our alumni.
 Be sure to give us a call if you think of taking this route and teaching English online.
 We’ll let you know who is hiring at the time and the best path for you based on your personal story and list of dream destinations.
 You can request a callback and join our Alumni Facebook Group once part of our team.
 Don’t forget to send us photos and let us know how you are getting on.
 Happy travelling!